Blatko1/awesome-msdf/README.md

 ## Sources, links, articles, discussions, more info

-Below, you can find links to all the sources that helped me learn about MSDF and create this repo.
+Below are links to all the sources that helped me learn about MSDF and create this repo.

 #### Intro